 MyEye can recognise colours and products, read newspapers and restaurant menus, and decipher street signs.
 If the text is large enough to distinguish, MyEye can read it.
-Depending on where you buy the device, it will also recognise banknotes, an area where, Paull said, many users would otherwise run into difficulty.
-The version of the device sold in the United States will recognise different dollar amounts for both US and Canadian currencies; the one sold in Ireland will distinguish between the denominations of euro notes.
+Depending on where you buy the device, it will also recognise banknotes, an area where, Kjell said, many users would otherwise run into difficulty.
+Orcam will recognise Euro bank notes and recognise over 50,000 bar codes from products sold in Irish retail stores.

 “The beauty of the OrCam MyEye, though, is that it learns,” explains Kjell, “Whether it is products or people, the device can add to its own internal database.
 You can teach the device faces, with a couple of clicks, and next time that person is in front of you, MyEye will tell you which of your friends has come into view.
 If it doesn’t know, the device will tell you if the person in front of you is male or female.”

 MyEye is not just for people with vision problems, though.
 There is a hand held version of the product called Orcam Read

 that can be used by people with dyslexia.
 That software doesn’t have the AI component that learns with the user, because it doesn’t need to carry out tasks such as facial recognition or product recognition.
 To find out more about Orcam MyEye and Orcam Read contact Kjell in Nolke Opticians for a chat. – Call us on 051 855638 or book in for an appointment.